 Deglaze the pot:

 Add 1/4 cup white wine (or chicken stock) to the pot to deglaze it (a.k.a. scrape up any brown bits stuck to the bottom from the sausage).
 Let the wine reduce by half and the onion soften.
-This should take about 3-5 minutes.
+This should take about 3 to 5 minutes.
 Add 1 tablespoon tomato paste.
 Stir continuously, letting it cook for about 2 minutes.

 Add crushed tomatoes, tomato sauce, chicken stock, and sugar.
 Stir to combine.
 Cover the pot and bring to a boil, about 10 minutes.